NFL Week 2 schedule 2020: How to watch, TV channel, kickoff times

 Football season is back in action.
-See below for the full 2020 NFL Week 2 schedule, tv times, and how to watch.
+See below for the full 2020 NFL Week 2 schedule including TV channels, start times and how to watch.

 Tune into NBC on Sunday night to watch the New England Patriots take on the Seattle Seahawks at CenturyLink Field in Seattle, Washington.
 Both teams hit the ground running–literally–as each starting quarterback led their respective teams in rushing to pick up a win in week 1.
 Cam Newton ran for 75 yards and scored two touchdowns in the Patriots win 21-11 against the Dolphins last Sunday.
 Russell Wilson rushed for 29 yards and finished the game with 31-of-35 passes for 322 yards and four touchdowns.
 Coverage begins at 7:00 p.m.
 ET on NBC (or on the NBC Sports app).
 Click here to see PFT’s week 2 power rankings.